 9:00-9:30 — indoor play, and center time

 11-12 Gym or Music

 What is your payment schedule?

 We ask our parents to provide us with a deposit of $1000 once they accept a spot in the program, as well as a registration fee.
 This deposit is non-refundable and will be applied to the last payment of the school year.
 The other payments will be billed12 monthlyinstallments throughout the year.
-All payments will be accepted via our online platform Brightwheel or for via check for an additional processing fee.
+All payments will be accepted via our online platform Brightwheel or by check.
 There will be a $25 late fee applied to payments made after three business days and $50 after five business day.
 Please reach out to us if you have any questions or concerns.

 What holidays do you take off, and do you offer camps and mini camps on those days, what is your summer school schedule?

 We run on a 12 month schedule so you don't have to worry about childcare coverage over the summer!